KunMinX/Smooth-Navigation/README.md

 ## Maven dependency

 - The following implementation is renamed.
-We have changed from `archi` to `arch`.
-Please pay attention to the modification,
+We have changed from `archi` to `arch`, so you should pay attention to the modification,
-- Due to the closure of JCenter, we have migrated the warehouse to Maven Central.
-Please add `mavenCentral()` in the root directory build.gradle.
+- Due to the closure of JCenter, we have migrated the warehouse to Maven Central, so you can add `mavenCentral()` in the root directory build.gradle.

 ```groovy
 implementation 'com.kunminx.arch:smooth-navigation:3.9.0-beta1'